cpockrandt/PhyloCSFpp/README.rst

     Christopher Pockrandt, Martin Steinegger, Steven Salzberg. **PhyloCSF++: A fast and user-friendly implementation of PhyloCSF with annotation tools**. `bioRxiv`_, 2021.

-Please also consider citing the original method paper:
+Please also consider citing the original method papers:

     Lin MF et al. PhyloCSF: a comparative genomics method to distinguish protein-coding and non-coding regions.
 Bioinformatics, 2011.